 Patricia Hearst, the 19-year-old granddaughter of publishing billionaire William Randolph Hearst, is kidnapped from her Berkeley, California, apartment.
 Stephen Weed, Hearst’s fiance, was beaten unconscious by the two abductors.
 Soon, a ransom demand came from the Symbionese Liberation Army (SLA), a radical activist group led by Donald DeFreeze.

 DeFreeze had formed the SLA in 1973 after he escaped from prison.
 About two years before Hearst’s kidnapping, an SLA bomb-making factory had been discovered by the police.
 On November 6, 1973, the SLA shot and killed Marcus Foster, Oakland’s superintendent of schools, with bullets laced with cyanide.

-The SLA instructed William Hearst to distribute $70 in food for ever poor person from Santa Rosa to Los Angeles.
+The SLA instructed William Hearst to distribute $70 in food for every poor person from Santa Rosa to Los Angeles.
 Hearst agreed to give away $2 million to the poor in Oakland to have Patty released.
-The Black Muslims, Malcolm X's former organization, were chosen to manage the food distribution, which turned into a riot when more than 10,000 people showed up and fought for the food.
-Afterwards, the SLA demanded an additional $6 million giveaway.
+The Black Muslims, Malcolm X’s former organization, was chosen to manage the food distribution, which turned into a riot when more than 10,000 people showed up and fought for the food.
+Afterward, the SLA demanded an additional $6 million giveaway.
 Hearst refused and they did not release Patty.